EQUALITY OF OPPORTUNITY

 where even today untouchability is practiced in every nook and corner of the country, the

 assignment of individuals to places in the social hierarchy is fixed by birth.
-The child

-based on their initial ascriptive social status.
+initial ascriptive social status.

 When equality of opportunity